The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 \subsubsection{Expansion Velocity}

-There do not appear to be any expansion velocity measurements for Abell~48 in the literature, so we used the WiFeS red-arm medium-resolution spectrum, taken in April 2010, to estimate the expansion velocity of the nebula from the width of the brightest nebular emission lines.
-The observed FWHM for each line was determined using the \textit{splot} function in {\sc IRAF}, and the expansion velocity, corrected for instrumental resolution and thermal broadening, was calculated with the following expression:
+There do not appear to be any expansion velocity measurements for Abell~48 in the literature, so we used the WiFeS red-arm medium-resolution spectrum, taken in April 2010, to estimate the expansion velocity of the nebula from the gaussian profiles of the brightest nebular emission lines.
+The observed full-width at half-maximum (FWHM) for each line was determined using the \textit{splot} function in {\sc IRAF}, and the expansion velocity, corrected for instrumental resolution and thermal broadening, was calculated with the following expression (Gieseking, Hippelein \& Weinberger 1986):

-where $k$ is Boltzmann's Constant, T$_{\rm e}$ is the electron temperature taken from section~\ref{sec:nebular_spectroscopy} and $m$ is the atomic mass of the ion.
-The HWHM is often taken to be equal to the expansion velocity, but we instead use $V_{10}$ (Medina et al. 2006) which is a better proxy for the expansion of the outer nebular rim (e.g. Sch\"onberner et al. 2005).
-We derive $V_{10}$ = 40 \kms, which agrees with the average expansion velocity of sample of [WC] PNe, $v_{\rm exp}$ of 36~km~s$^{-1}$ (Pe\~na et al. 2003).
+where $k$ is Boltzmann's Constant, T$_{\rm e}$ is the electron temperature taken from section~\ref{sec:nebular_spectroscopy}, $m$ is the atomic mass of the measured ion, and FWHM$_{\rm instr}$ is the instrumental FWHM determined from several night-sky lines.
+The HWHM is often taken to be equal to the expansion velocity (e.g. Weinberger 1989), but we instead use $V_{10}$ (Medina et al. 2006) which is a better proxy for the expansion of the outer nebular rim (e.g. Sch\"onberner et al. 2005).
+We derive $V_{10}$ = 40 \kms, which agrees with the average expansion velocity of sample of [WC] PNe, $v_{\rm exp}$ of 36~km~s$^{-1}$ (Pe\~na, Medina \& Stasi\'{n}ska 2003).
 From the same data-set we measure a heliocentric radial velocity of +36 $\pm$ 3\,\kms, obtained using the {\sc IRAF} package {\tt emsao}, which is lower than the velocity of +50 $\pm$ 4\,\kms\ determined by TK13.
 Our measurement translates to a velocity relative to the local standard of rest of $v_{\rm LSR}$ = +49 $\pm$ 3 \kms.

-This observed expansion velocity also falls in the range seen for LBV and WNL shells (Nota et al. 1995; Chu 2003), but we point out that no coherent, point-symmetric, moderate-density ejecta shell is known to surround any massive WNE star.
-The earliest spectral type seen in a high-surface brightness coherent nebula is WN7b for PMR~5 (Frew et al., in prep).
-Earlier WN stars possess increasingly one-sided shells, fragmented by Rayleigh-Taylor instabilities and having abundances diluted in part by swept-up gas from the diffuse ISM.
+This observed expansion velocity also falls in the range seen for the shells around late-WN (WNL) and luminous blue variable (LBV) stars (Nota et al. 1995; Chu 2003), but we point out that no point-symmetric, moderate-density ejecta shell is known to surround any massive WNE star.
+The earliest spectral type seen in a high-surface brightness coherent nebula is WN7b for PMR~5 (Frew et al., in preparation).
+Earlier WN stars possess increasingly one-sided, low-density shells, fragmented by Rayleigh-Taylor instabilities and having abundances diluted in part by swept-up gas from the diffuse ISM.
 An example is NGC~6888 (Gruendl et al. 2000; Fern\'andez-Mart'n et al. 2012) around the WN6b(h) star WR\,136.